mravtechinfo/one-for-all/docs/obsidian_docs/PCSB Cheat Sheet (Document by T_G).md

  Application 2 was detected with SQLi now using SQL Map with req.sqli, account access in application 2 is Carlos

 Post this logged in as admin and got the API key.
-Admin  account has the API key and a feature to import user using file upload which hints to XXE Going to look for XXE injection payloads on PCSB guide repo
+Admin  account has the API key and a feature to import user using file upload (XML is uploading here) which hints to XXE Going to look for XXE injection payloads on PCSB guide repo